greglobinski/dev.greglobinski.com/content/posts/2018-04-02--customize-personal-blog-starter/index.md

 ---
-title: How to customize the personalBlog starter's appearance
+title: How to customize the PersonalBlog starter's appearance
 relatesTo: ['gatsby-starter-personal-blog']
 category: instructions
 cover: cover.png
 ---

-The [starter](/gatsby-starter-personal-blog/) uses a theme object so a base customization is pretty easy.
+The [starter](/gatsby-starter-personal-blog/) uses a theme object so base customization is pretty easy.

 Find the `theme.js` file.